-We provide high quality financial planning and other services to help you achieve your goals and objectives and have embraced the FCA ‘Treating Customers Fairly’ principle.
-As part of this, we want to ensure that you understand the services provided and the associated costs.
-This should allow you to make an informed decision about the services we provide to you, how these meet your needs and that you understand the associated costs you will incur.
+We provide high quality financial planning and advisory services to help you achieve your goals and objectives and have embraced the FCA ‘Treating Customers Fairly’ principle.
+We want to ensure that you are able to make an informed decision about the services we provide to you, how these meet your needs and that you understand the associated costs you will incur.

-If you already hold investments, we will consider these when advising on your financial plan.
-In most cases, we will include them in our recommendations and if you take advantage of one of our ongoing advice services, we may continue to advise on these investments for you as part of your overall financial plan.
+If you already hold investments, we can consider these when advising on your financial plan.
+We can include your existing plans in our recommendations and where you take advantage of one of our ongoing advice services, we can continue to advise you on these investments as part of your overall financial plan.
 Remember, the value of investments can go down as well as up, and could be worth less than what was paid in.

-Any life changing event such as, marriage, divorce, bereavement, long term illness, birth or any other change that affects your financial circumstance may impact the suitability of our recommendation.
-In the event of a change to any of these circumstances, please get in touch with your financial planner.
+Any life changing event such as, marriage, divorce, bereavement, long term illness, birth or any other change that affects your financial circumstances may impact the suitability of our recommendation.
+In the event of a change to any of these circumstances, please get in touch with your Financial Planner.

 For our insurance services, such as critical illness cover or life cover, we only offer products from a limited number of insurers.
-You can see examples of these on our solutions range page.
+You can ask us for a list of insurers we offer insurance from.

-In taking up our advice and instructing us to make investments on your behalf, 1825 will place investment instructions within 3 working days following receipt of your agreement to proceed.
+If you progress with our financial planning recommendations and instruct us to make investments on your behalf, 1825 will place investment instructions within 3 working days following receipt of your agreement to proceed.

 Our advice services are available to anyone who is over the age of 18 and resident in the UK.

-The services that we agree you will take advantage of will be set out in your personalised Engagement Letter.
+The services that we agree you will take advantage of will be set out in your personalised Suitability Report.
 The services we offer are:

 Your financial planner will be able to give you much more information on the services we offer – and you can find out more by visiting our services and charges page.